01-edu/ai-starter/content/i-win-arguments/README.md

 };
 ```

-Now if the function is called, it returns the value of `arg1`:
+When the function is called, it returns the value of `arg1`:

 ```js
 let result = myFirstFunction("using my first return");
 console.log(result); // "using my first return"
 ```

-But let's say we want to change what the function `returns`.
-Now, instead of modifying `myFirstFunction`, we just need to modify `the argument` in `the function call`.
+If you want to change what the function `returns`, instead of modifying `myFirstFunction`, you just need to modify `the argument` in `the function call`.

 ```js
 let anotherResult = myFirstFunction("another return");